This New Dating App Is Like TikTok With Flirting

 "Video-first dating allows a unique sense of expression that you can't portray with a few well-crafted words and filtered pictures," says Nikolas Huebecker, one of the app's backers.
 "For a mobile-first generation, this new form of authenticity will grow to be necessary.
 Snack allows users to express their real selves just like they do on TikTok, Snapchat, and other platforms we love."

-Snack is currently available on iOS in the UK, US, Australia, Canada and South America.
+Snack is currently available on iOS in Canada, US, UK, Australia and South America.
 Its creators say there are plans to launch the app on Android at some point this year.

 Snack isn't the only new dating app trying to disrupt the marketplace in 2021.
 Earlier this year an app called Thursday launched which is only active for one day a week.